kubernetes-sigs/lws/docs/examples/vllm/TPU/README.md

 # Deploy Distributed Inference Service with vLLM and LWS on TPUs

-In this example, we will use LeaderWorkerSet to deploy a distributed inference service with vLLM on TPUs.
-It manages the distributed runtime with [Ray](https://docs.ray.io/en/latest/index.html).
+In this example, we will use LeaderWorkerSet to deploy a multi-host inference service with vLLM on multi-host TPU slice.
+It relies on the distributed runtime [Ray](https://docs.ray.io/en/latest/index.html).

 ## Install LeaderWorkerSet